 Ardha Matsyendrasana: Half Lord of the Fishes Pose

-A great pose to improve the overall health of your spine, Ardha Matsyendrasana (ARE-dah MOT-see-en-DRAHS-anna), or Half Lord of the Fishes pose, is an approachable twist that will open your shoulders and chest.
-A good antidote for too much sitting and symptoms that come with overusing technology, Ardha Matsyendrasana has the ability to increase energy in the body while also stoking the digestive fire in your belly.
+Ardha matsyendrasana (ARE-dah MOT-see-en-DRAHS-ah-nah) is an approachable twist that opens the shoulders and chest.
+A good antidote for too much sitting and symptoms that come with overusing technology, half lord of the fishes pose has the ability to increase energy in the body while also stoking the digestive fire in your belly.

 Philosophy + Origin

-Matsyendra is often recognized as one of the original founders of Hatha yoga.
-Thrown into the ocean because he is rejected by his parents, the story of Matsyendra reminds us that it’s often the parts of our personal stories we don’t like or don’t want to accept that are the most beneficial, especially on the path to becoming a yogi or yogini.
-While practicing Ardha Matsyendrasana, instead of conceptualizing the twist to be a “purge” of what’s “unwanted, unnecessary,” think of the “detoxification” as a purification, an opportunity to take what was once viewed or understood as “bad” and transform it into something that is helpful to our personal journey.
+Matsyendra is often recognized as one of the original founders of hatha yoga in yogic mythology.
+He was said to be a baby who was thrown into the ocean after his parents rejected him.
+The story of Matsyendra reminds us that it’s often the parts of our personal stories we don’t like or don’t want to accept that can be the most beneficial, especially on the path to becoming a yogi or yogini.
+Rather than conceptualizing the twist to be a purge of what is unwanted or unnecessary, think of the detoxification as a purification, an opportunity to take what was once viewed or understood as “bad” and transform it into something that is helpful on your personal journey.

 - Ardha = Half